Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 Continued testing for errors(especially with holes and bouncing), start on making it a game by displaying player's turn(will continue revising bounce and start working on scoring after Maya completes her revisions).

+### 6/6/23

+Complete score tracker(display all remaining balls), and fix display and color of text.

 ## Maya

 ### 5/22/23